Legal Technology Buyers Guide

-When you look behind the data, we see a few things at play (it certainly doesn’t mean that our lawyers are poor), but it really comes down to the fact that most legal functions don’t have a well-defined “service catalogue” for the business to know how and when to engage Legal vs other resources to leverage to get the answers they need.
-Most Legal toolkits look much like a law firm:
+When you look behind the data, we see a few things at play (it certainly doesn’t mean that our Lawyers are poor), but it really comes down to the fact that most Legal functions don’t have a well-defined “service catalogue” for the business to know how and when to engage Legal vs other resources to leverage to get the answers they need to make sure the work gets done.
+Most Legal toolkits look much like a Law Firm:

-For all the low risk, low value work, progressive Legal functions codify legal decision making by automating this work to allow the business to self-serve their most used contracts and advice through Automated Self-Service Apps.
-These apps can also include “risk triggers” that route “edge cases” that present riskier scenarios to legal (and/or others) for review.
+For all the low risk, low value work, progressive Legal functions codify legal decision making by automating Legal work to allow the business to self-serve their most used contracts and advice through automation of Legal services and Automated Self-Service Apps.
+These apps can also include “risk triggers” that route “edge cases” that present riskier scenarios to Legal (and/or others) for review.

 There are two types of Self-Service Apps: